 One possible approach would be to allow the gatekeeper to grant access licenses based on public, explicit and non-discriminatory criteria.
 Under this access licensing approach, if the access is denied, the access seeker could appeal to the regulator.
-For access requests under Article 6(4), a fruitful starting point for a catalogue of security and integrity criteria is the "Code of practice for app store operators and app developers" developed by the UK Department for Science, Innovation and Technology.11
+For access requests under Article 6(4), a fruitful starting point for a catalogue of security and integrity criteria is the "Code of practice for app store operators and app developers" developed by the UK Department for Science, Innovation and Technology.
+Similarly, the gatekeeper should have the ability to revoke access licenses, again based on public, explicit and non-discriminatory criteria, for instance, if the access seeker does not comply ex-post with the requested security and integrity standards.